Pass Interference In Football Explained

 Defensive pass interference at the high school level doesn’t always mean it’s a first down.
 By NFHS rules, if the offense has 3rd and 20, and defensive pass interference occurs on the following play, the team will replay the down, which will be 3rd and 5.

-In college, however, it’s less risky.
+In college football, however, it’s less risky.
 The referee will throw a penalty flag for 15 yards, and the offense is automatically granted a first down.

 Professional levels (like the NFL) have the most punishing pass interference rules.
-They mandate that when the penalty flag is thrown for defensive pass interference, the ball is immediately placed where the pass interference penalty occurred.
+They mandate that when the penalty flag is thrown for defensive pass interference, the ball is immediately placed where the pass interference penalty occurred (the spot of the foul).
 The offense also gets an automatic first down.

 This call has had many implications for teams who are trying to throw the ball deep down the field late into games.